First steps#

 button:

-and click on Segment
+and then on Segment

 Once you are satisfied, you can save your model to your computer to be able to re-use it later one.
-For that click on the Save trained model
+For that click on the Save model

 button.
 This will prompt you to pick a model name and location.
-To reload the model, click on Load trained
+You then have two options: